 The advice listed above is all useful and good, but you should remember that storing olives in brine will be the best thing to do.
-If you want your olives to taste great and stay good for longer periods of time, then you’ll need to use brine.
+If you want them to taste great and stay good for longer periods of time, you’ll need to use brine.

 Thankfully, most olives that you’ll find in the grocery store will come in jars that contain brine.
 You’ll probably only need to worry about finding a brine substitute if something happens to the jar or if you buy fresh olives from a market or deli.

-After opening the olive jar, it’s recommended to transfer it to the fridge.
-Most olive enthusiasts say that refrigerating olives once the jar has been opened is best, and you want your olives to be tasty and fresh.
+After opening the jar, it’s recommended to transfer it to the fridge.
+Most olive enthusiasts say that refrigerating olives once the jar has been opened is best, and you want them to be tasty and fresh.

 You should try to eat the olives once the jar has been opened within about three weeks.
-Opening the jar will cause the olives to go bad faster even when they’re stored in brine.
+Opening the jar will cause them to go bad faster even when they’re stored in brine.

 Those very long storage times of up to two years are meant for olives in brine that have remained unopened.
 As long as you keep this in mind, things will be okay for you.